RyannWilcox/Life/README.md

 It is a work in progress...</br>

 v.
+3.1:
+You can now select between colors for live cells.
+Now adding zoom functionality

+v.
 3.0:
 You can now Pick different patterns and change the speed of generation iterations.
 Colors coming soon....